 The next time you log in, you will be prompted to enter 2FA Code, open the cell phone authenticator software, enter the 6 digits inside the software and click "Log In" to log in.
 Check the "Remember for 30 days" box and you won't need to enter the verification code when you log in to the same device within 30 days.

-1) If the scanning process is paused and the following chart is prompted, it is generally because the server is busy and the scan times out.
+FAQ1: If the scanning process automatically pauses and prompts the following content, it is generally because the server is busy scanning timeout.

-1- Change the max_execution_time inside the PHP settings to 1000 or more in the pagoda panel under PHP Settings > Configuration changes.
+1- Change the max_execution_time to 1000 or more in the pagoda panel under PHP Settings > Configuration changes.

 3- In Wordfence Plugin > "Scan" > "Scan Options and Schedules" (middle position on the right).Scan level select "high sensitivity"Find the "Performance Options" setting and change the maximum execution time to 25.
 Find the "Performance Options" setting and change the maximum execution time to 25.
 Check the "Use low resource scanning" box if the server configuration is very low, otherwise don't check it.

-2) If you encounter the inability to save the article or some plug-in settings.
-It may be blocked by security plug-ins, turn on learning mode to solve the problem.
+2) If you encounter that you cannot save articles, products or some plug-in settings, etc., it may be blocked by the security plug-in, turn on the learning mode to solve the problem.
 Click Wordfence > "Firewall".
 The red box below indicates "blocking complex attacks", which proves that it is not in learning mode.

 Select Learning Mode, check Auto Enable, and select an auto enable date.
 Tap "Save Changes" in the upper right corner.